abondin/hreasy/README.md

 on `employee_accessible_departments` and `employee_accessible_projects` tables respectively.
 Permissions depended on `employee_accessible_departments` and `employee_accessible_projects` marked in the table bellow.

-Many permissions are always allowed the the currently logged in employee.
+Many permissions are always allowed the currently logged in employee.
 Also marked in the permission table.

 *For example*: we have employee *John* with accessible project *Project1* and role with permission *overtime_view*.
 Also we have employee *Dave* without any role currently assigned to the *Project1*.
 In that case John can see his overtimes